wbaopaul/scATAC-pro/README.md

 Run the dockerized version
 ----------------------------------
-In case you have problem of installing dependencies, you can run the dockerized version, there are two options:
+In case you have problem of installing dependencies, you can run the dockerized version in following three ways:
 1. you can run the prebuilt dockerized version [here](https://cloud.docker.com/u/wbaopaul/repository/docker/wbaopaul/scatac-pro) (which is not automatically updated)

 2. you can build your own docker image using the Dockfile in this repository (under scripts/install/Docker/) by running: